ChartIQ/Charting-Library---Android-SDK-Legacy/README.md

 ## Requirements

+- Version 7.0.5 to 7.5.0 of the ChartIQ library.
+Support for version 8.0.0 coming soon.

-- A valid version of the ChartIQ library (version 7.0.5 &ndash; 7.5.0).
-Please contact info@cosaic.io if you do not already have a license or evaluation version.
+  Please contact info@cosaic.io if you do not already have a license or evaluation version of the library.

 ## Sample app